mapeditor/tiled/_posts/2023-04-04-tiled-1-10-1-released.md

 [Flatpak][Flatpak].
 The snap has now also been updated to Qt 5.15 and the Flatpak for 1.10.1 will use Qt 6.4.

+_Note that the initial Windows builds of 1.10.1 unfortunately shipped with a tiled.exe that didn't have an icon.
+This was corrected the next day, so if you're affected by this problem you can just re-download the installer to fix the icon._

 Changelog
 ---------